 High school students can prepare for undergraduate programs in biotechnology by completing coursework in biology, chemistry, and statistics.

 Biotechnology scientists conduct research for organizations and companies in a variety of industries.
-For example, they may invent a new preservative that better prevents food spoilage.
+For example, they may develop better preservatives to prevent food spoilage.
 They may also test whether a new cancer treatment is safe for human use.
 While you can become a research scientist with just a bachelor's, many of these jobs require a master's degree.

 Master's Degree in Biotechnology

 Master's programs in biotechnology usually consist of 30-60 credits.
-Full-time students typically need one or two years to earn their advanced degree.
+Full-time students typically need 1-2 years to earn their advanced degree.

-The exact nature of your coursework depends on the concentration you choose.
+The exact nature of master's coursework depends on the concentration you choose.
 For example, a student concentrating in drug design and discovery may take classes in drug targets, FDA case studies, and good laboratory and manufacturing processes.
-A learner specializing in biotechnology entrepreneurship generally explores more business-oriented topics, such as intellectual property, startup strategy, and personnel management.
+Alternatively, a learner specializing in biotechnology entrepreneurship generally explores more business-oriented topics, such as intellectual property, startup strategy, and personnel management.

 Senior research scientists generally lead project teams composed of other scientists, laboratory technicians, and research associates.
-In addition to overseeing research and development activities, these scientists may need to perform certain administrative functions, like applying for grants or training new hires.
-These roles often require either a master's or doctoral degree.
+In addition to overseeing research and development activities, these scientists may need to perform certain administrative functions, such as applying for grants or training new hires.
+These roles often require a master's or doctoral degree.

 Doctoral Degree in Biotechnology

 To teach or conduct biotechnology research, you typically need to earn a doctoral degree.
 You may also need a doctorate to qualify for senior leadership or scientific roles.